F5Networks/marathon-bigip-ctlr/README.md

 The resource types managed by f5-marathon-lb are:

  - Virtual Servers
+ - Virtual Addresses
  - Pools
  - Pool Members
  - Nodes
  - Health Monitors
  - Application Services

-To prevent conflict with f5-marathon-lb for any user-managed items, these should be configured within partitions not managed by f5-marathon-lb (e.g. "Common").
+To prevent conflict with f5-marathon-lb, **no** user-managed items should be configured within partitions that are managed by f5-marathon-lb.

 ### Application Labels